-- This NOT an iron mine!
-Nickel-Copper-Cobalt minerals are bonded to sulfur mined as sulfide ores - When these ores are exposed to air and moisture, a chemical reaction occurs that generates sulfuric acid that migrates into the surrounding environment and, through leaching, releases heavy metals present in the waste rock, pit walls, and tailings basins of mining operations. - Tamarack sulfide deposits (and tailings) also contain cobalt a highly toxic mineral - The sulfuric acid along with dissolved heavy metals released onto the land will seep into the rich aquifers below and then into streams and lakes at levels that are toxic to fish and other aquatic life - Sulfates interact with sulfate-reducing bacteria to produce the more bio-toxic form of mercury, methylmercury, a known neurodevelopmental toxin - This type of pollution is commonly referred to as Acid Mine Drainage (AMD). - The close proximity of sulfide mines to valued water bodies such as lakes and rivers of the Mississippi watershed intensifies the magnitude of this issue. - All of the water bodies in the Tamarack area are linked by multiple aquifers.
+- Nickel-Copper-Cobalt minerals are bonded to sulfur mined as sulfide ores - A high sulfide mine might have 10 times as much sulfur than the mineral being mined - When these ores are exposed to air and moisture, a chemical reaction occurs that generates sulfuric acid that migrates into the surrounding environment and, through leaching, releases heavy metals present in the waste rock, pit walls, and tailings basins of mining operations. - Tamarack sulfide deposits (and tailings) also contain cobalt a highly toxic mineral - The sulfuric acid along with dissolved heavy metals released onto the land will seep into the rich aquifers below and then into streams and lakes at levels that are toxic to fish and other aquatic life - Sulfates interact with sulfate-reducing bacteria to produce the more bio-toxic form of mercury, methylmercury, a known neurodevelopmental toxin - This type of pollution is commonly referred to as Acid Mine Drainage (AMD). - The close proximity of sulfide mines to valued water bodies such as lakes and rivers of the Mississippi watershed intensifies the magnitude of this issue. - All of the water bodies in the Tamarack area are linked by multiple aguifers.